Admin

 Trafficking

 Any form of trafficking, either human trafficking or drug trafficking, is prohibited on all OCPS property, at school-sponsored activities, and on school transportation.
-Anyone who is a victim of trafficking or anyone who suspects trafficking is occurring and involves OCPS students or employees, should report the allegations to school administration for further investigation.
+Anyone who is a victim of trafficking or anyone who suspects trafficking is strongly encouraged to report the allegations to school administration for further investigation.
 School administration should consult with the school resource officer, or law enforcement officer if the school resource officer is unavailable, before beginning an investigation.
 The reporter may choose to remain anonymous.

 Tobacco/Vaping